communotey/Legal/User Agreement.md

 ###1.5 Premium

-You may also join our premium membership program, communote premium, by paying a monthly fee, or if someone gifts you a membership.
-This user agreement applies to communote premium members. communote premium does not confer any benefits other than those listed here, it is not currency, it is a membership-based service, and its features are subject to change.
+You may also join our premium membership program, Communote premium, by paying a monthly fee, or if someone gifts you a membership.
+This user agreement applies to Communote premium members.
+Communote premium does not confer any benefits other than those listed here, it is not currency, it is a membership-based service, and its features are subject to change.

 ###1.6 Payment Information

-You may also submit your debit or credit card information ("Payment Information") via the website as part of communote or to purchase other products or services via communote. communote uses third party service providers to process your payment information.
-If you submit your Payment Information, you agree to pay all costs that you incur, and you give us permission to charge you when payment is due for an amount that includes any applicable taxes, fees, and charges to communote or one of our service providers.
+You may also submit your debit or credit card information ("Payment Information") via the website as part of Communote or to purchase other products or services via Communote.
+Communote uses third party service providers to process your payment information.
+If you submit your Payment Information, you agree to pay all costs that you incur, and you give us permission to charge you when payment is due for an amount that includes any applicable taxes, fees, and charges to Communote or one of our service providers.

 ##2 Content

 ###2.1 Communote Content

-**2.1.1** Communote contains graphics, text, photographs, images, audio, software, code, website compilation, website "look and feel," and advertisements supplied by us or our licensors, which we call "communote content." communote content is protected by intellectual property laws including copyright and other proprietary rights of the ??United States and foreign countries.
+**2.1.1** Communote contains graphics, text, photographs, images, audio, software, code, website compilation, website "look and feel," and advertisements supplied by us or our licensors, which we call "Communote content."
+Communote content is protected by intellectual property laws including copyright and other proprietary rights of the ??United States and foreign countries.

-**2.1.2** We grant you the right to access the communote content in the manner described in this agreement.
-You may not otherwise make unauthorized commercial use of, reproduce, prepare derivative works, distribute copies, perform, or publicly display communote content, except as permitted by the doctrine of fair use or as authorized in writing by us.
-If you are interested in licensing communote content, learn more by reading our ??licensing page?? and contact us at [support@communote.co](mailto:support@communote.co).
+**2.1.2** We grant you the right to access the Communote content in the manner described in this agreement.
+You may not otherwise make unauthorized commercial use of, reproduce, prepare derivative works, distribute copies, perform, or publicly display Communote content, except as permitted by the doctrine of fair use or as authorized in writing by us.
+If you are interested in licensing Communote content, learn more by reading our ??licensing page?? and contact us at [support@communote.co](mailto:support@communote.co).

 ###2.2 Your Content

-**2.2.1** You retain the rights to your copyrighted content or information that you submit to communote ("user content") except as described below.
+**2.2.1** You retain the rights to your copyrighted content or information that you submit to Communote ("user content") except as described below.

 **2.2.2** By submitting user content to us, you grant us a royalty-free, perpetual, irrevocable, non-exclusive, unrestricted, worldwide license to reproduce, prepare derivative works, distribute copies, perform, or publicly display your user content in any medium and for any purpose, including commercial purposes, and to authorize others to do so ??Do we want to authorize others??.

 **2.2.3** You agree that you have the right to submit anything you upload, and that your user content does not violate the copyright, trademark, trade secret or any other personal or proprietary right of any other party.

-**2.2.4** Please take a look at [communote's privacy policy](Privacy Policy.md) for an explanation of how we may use or share information submitted by you or collected from you.
+**2.2.4** Please take a look at [Communote's privacy policy](Privacy Policy.md) for an explanation of how we may use or share information submitted by you or collected from you.

 **2.2.5** We take no responsibility for, we do not expressly or implicitly endorse, and we do not assume any liability for any user content submitted by you to Communote.

-**2.2.6** You agree that communote is not responsible for the actions taken or not taken by moderators.
+**2.2.6** You agree that Communote is not responsible for the actions taken or not taken by moderators.
 However, if you feel you have been acted upon unfairly by a moderator, you may appeal the action by contacting an administrator at [support@communote.co](mailto:support@communote.co).
 We recommend you keep a personal backup of any files as well as the original file in its editable format.

 **2.2.7** By uploading content to Communote, you agree that you are responsible for any liabilities that may be incurred, including copyright violations.
-Speaking of which, you agree that you own the content you are uploading or at least copyright to it.
+Speaking of which, you agree that you own the rights to the intellectual property or that you have the permission from the owner to publish the material.

 **2.2.8** You also are giving Communote permission to delete content upon violation of the uploading policy regardless of when we realize you are violating it.
 You are entitled the right to own copyright to the content you upload on Communote.
 However, Communote owns the right to modify and delete

+**2.2.9** We reserve the right to resort your data at any time or remove access to your material for any reason that may reduce availability to it.

-links and communote ??Do I need to apply this because of Ads and people sticking links in docs??: communote  is a place with many third-party hyperlinks posted by users like you.
+links and Communote ??Do I need to apply this because of Ads and people sticking links in docs??: Communote  is a place with many third-party hyperlinks posted by users like you.
 We are not responsible for the content or actions of any third party websites or services associated with posted links.
 You agree to take sole legal responsibility for any links you post, and neither this agreement nor our privacy policy applies to any content on other websites related to those links.
 You should consult the terms and privacy policies of those other websites to understand your rights.

 ##3 Communote rules

 ###3.1 Key Rules

-These guidelines are intended to keep people safe, protect kids, keep communote running, and to encourage personal responsibility for what you do on communote.
+These guidelines are intended to keep people safe, protect kids, keep Communote running, and to encourage personal responsibility for what you do on Communote.
 You must:

 **3.1.1 Keep Everyone Safe**: You agree to not intentionally jeopardize the health and safety of others or yourself.